44thm0820/gallery-of-horns-82/README.md

 ## This readme provides an overview of the project for a new visitor to my repo

-## contributors
+## Contributors

 - Rey Mercado
-- Nicholas Mercado (provided an example of his Lab 01 readme)
+- Nicholas Mercado (provided me an example of his Lab 01 readme)
+- Matthew Rangel (helped him get unstuck from 10pm to 1030pm).
+I realized while helping him that I still needed to add one more attribute (title) to the img element in the HornedBeast component in my Lab01 submission.

 ## Link